tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/产品动态_intl_en.md

 <td>v1.6 is released</td>
 <td><ul style="margin:0;">
 <li >The subapplication feature can be enabled in the console now.
-<li >The reminder for primary distribution domain name disablement is updated.
+<li >The reminder for default  distribution domain name disablement is updated.
 <li >The error where files could not be categorized during upload is fixed.
 <li >The VOD Console is connected to CAM.
 <li >VOD is connected to the smart customer service.</td>